reab5555/Automated-Video-Conversation-Encoding/README.md

 # Automated Video Conversion and Encoding

+This project provides An automated Kubernetes-based video conversion solution leveraging GCS storage, with watch folder functionality for automated processing."

+## Description
 This project provides an automated solution for video conversion and encoding.
 It is designed to run on Kubernetes, leveraging Google Cloud Storage (GCS) for managing input and output files.
-The pipeline includes an automated scheduling mechanism to process videos at regular intervals.
+The pipeline includes an automated scheduling mechanism to process videos at regular intervals, functioning like a watch folder system - automatically detecting and processing new video files added to the input directory.
+The system runs daily at 1:00 AM Israel time, processing multiple videos in parallel across Kubernetes pods.

 ## Features

-- **Video Conversion and Encoding**:
-  - Converts videos to `H.265` codec for high compression and quality.
+- Converts videos to `H.265` codec for high compression and quality, cutting file sized by half by reducing bitrate.
-  - Dynamically adjusts bitrate based on video resolution.
-  - Outputs videos scaled to a resolution of 1080p.

-- **Cloud Integration**:
 - Fetches the latest input video files from a specified GCS bucket directory.
 - Uploads/export processed video files to an output directory in the same GCS bucket.
 - Maintains metadata of processed files to avoid reprocessing.

-- **Kubernetes Deployment**:
-  - Runs as a Kubernetes job for scalable and isolated video processing tasks.
+- Runs as a Kubernetes job for scalable and isolated video processing tasks, and utilize parallel processing.
-  - Configurable through a Kubernetes YAML manifest file (`job.yaml`).

-- **Scheduling**:
 - Automated scheduling through Kubernetes CronJob (24-hours interval).

-- **Cross-Platform Support**:
-  - Compatible with Linux and Windows.

-## Workflow

-1. **Input Videos**:
-   - The pipeline scans a GCS bucket directory for new video files (e.g., `.mp4`, `.avi`, `.mov`, `.mkv`).
-   - Processes only unprocessed files.

-2. **Processing**:
-   - Fetch videos from GCS bucket input directory.
-   - Encodes videos using FFmpeg.
-   - Tracks progress using a command-line progress bar (or in Kubernetes/GCP log monitoring).
-   - Cleans up local temporary files after processing.

-3. **Output**:
-   - Uploads/export the processed video to the specified output directory in the GCS bucket.
-   - Saves metadata of processed files to a metadata directory in GCS.

 ## Prerequisites

-1. **Google Cloud Platform**:
+- FFmpeg Pre-installed in the Docker container for video processing.
+- Docker installed for building container images.
 - A GCS bucket for input and output files.
-   - Service account with appropriate permissions (`roles/storage.objectAdmin`).
+- Service account with appropriate permissions (`roles/storage.objectAdmin` for example).

-2. **Kubernetes**:
+- or, a gcp service account json credentials file.
 - A Kubernetes cluster to deploy the job.
-   - Kubernetes CLI (`kubectl`) configured to access the cluster.

-3. **Docker**:
-   - Docker installed for building container images.

-4. **FFmpeg**:
-   - Pre-installed in the Docker container for video processing.

-5. **Google Artifact Registry**:
 - A Google Artifact Registry to store and manage the container image.

 ## Setup and Deployment